-I’m Alex Vernon, a writer, mum of two young daughters and devoted owner of the gorgeous Rosie (Staffies – they’re softer than you think).
+I’m Alex Vernon, a writer, mum of two girls and devoted owner of the gorgeous Rosie (Staffies – they’re softer than you think).
 I live with my family in the Wye Valley, where the phone signal is dodgy but the views are beautiful!

-I’ve been writing for charities since 2005.
+I’ve been writing for charities for nearly 20 years.
 You can find dates and job titles on my Linkedin page.
 Here are some of my best bits:

-- Getting day-making feedback from Victim Support staff about how my stories about their volunteers and clients made them feel proud to do their jobs.
-And here’s my blog that elaborates on this theme.
+- I loved hearing from Victim Support staff about how my stories about their volunteers and clients made them feel proud to do their jobs.
+Here’s my blog that elaborates on this theme.

-- Writing a ‘spirit of place’ statement for The National Trust.
-I went to Clent Hills to take in the sights, sounds and smells that make it a beloved destination for Black Country day trippers.
+- I had a lot of fun writing a ‘spirit of place’ statement for The National Trust.
+This involved visiting Clent Hills to take in the sights, sounds and smells that make it a beloved destination for Black Country day trippers.
 I turned vegetarian aged 10 but I’ll confess that my mouth watered as I wrote about the sensational whiff of bacon butties wafting up the hill from the café…

-- Sitting at my desk at Motivation, picking up the phone to the Telegraph newspaper and hearing the brilliant news that they’d chosen us for their 2012 Christmas appeal.
+- I’ll never forget sitting at my desk at Motivation, picking up the phone to the Telegraph and finding out they’d chosen us for their Christmas appeal.
 Here’s my blog with tips for applying for newspaper fundraising appeals.

 - The Lady Mechanic Initiative in Lagos, Nigeria.
 An innovative new way to diagnose TB in Kampala, Uganda.
-Women farmers fattening crabs bound for tourists’ tummies on Zanzibar, Tanzania.
-During my five happy years at VSO, I was lucky enough to write stories about these fascinating projects, plus many more.
+Women farmers fattening crabs bound for tourists’ tummies on Zanzibar.
+During my five happy years at VSO, I was lucky enough to write stories about these innovative projects, plus many more.

 And just before you go, here are two useful things to know about me:

 - The recorder I use for interviews gives me broadcast-quality audio and I’ve taught myself to edit it.
-So I can provide you with audio as well as written stories (though this works best if I’ve met my interviewee in person, rather than just over the phone).
+So I can provide you with audio as well as written stories.